awegroup/Flightdata08102019/README.md

 - kite_0: Pixhawk unit 0 (overlaid red circle in photo above)
 - kite_1: Pixhawk unit 1 (overlaid green circle in photo above)

-The kite position data is expected to be derived from measurements taken by Pixhawk unit 0 and processed using the default Kalman filter implementation provided by Pixhawk.
+The kite position data is derived from measurements taken by Pixhawk unit 0 and processed using the default Kalman filter implementation provided by Pixhawk.

 |     | Variable                    | Description                                                                                                                                                                                                                                                          | Unit             |
 |----:|:----------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------|